Looking for something easy, healthy, and delicious to make for breakfast? Then these Oats Idli are perfect for you.

 Serve Oats Idli along with Vegetable Sambar or any other Sambar of your choice.

-You can also serve a South Indian Chutney on the side with Oats Semolina Idli such as Coconut Chutney, Onion Tomato Chutney, Red Coconut Chutney, Green Coconut Chutney, Andhra Style Peanut Chutney, or any other chutney of your choice.
+You can also serve a South Indian Chutney on the side with Oats Semolina Idli such as White Coconut Chutney, Onion Tomato Chutney, Red Chilli Coconut Chutney, Coconut Cilantro Chutney, Andhra Style Peanut Chutney, or any other chutney of your choice.

 I also like to serve some of my favorite Podi along with Idlis such as Idli Podi, Karivepaku Idli, and Andhra Style Peanut Chutney Powder.
 Do not forget to pour some ghee on these Podi recipes while serving.